jcramalho/docker-clav/README.md

 git submodule update --init
 ```

-After that you need to get an GraphDB distribution, standalone server, (http://graphdb.ontotext.com/) and put them in the `graphdb` folder.
+After that you need to get an GraphDB distribution, the standalone server version, (http://graphdb.ontotext.com/) and put them in the `graphdb` folder.

 Change the GraphDB version in the env variable `GRAPHDB_VERSION` in `.env` file.
 This version should be the same as that comes with the name file (ex: `graphdb-free-8.11.0-dist.zip` as `free-8.11.0` as version)